elgohr/cf-jetbrains-license-server/README.md

 | HTTPS_PROXYUSER (optional)     | If the proxy is secured, this is the user                  |
 | HTTPS_PROXYPASSWORD (optional) | If the proxy is secured, this is the password              |

+> Hint: Please make sure that floating server is enabled for your account (check with sales@jetbrains.com).

 When you do the manual registration flow, after logging in, you'll be redirected to https://account.jetbrains.com/server-registration

 This site looks like: